Critic's Choice (film): Plot

 Parker Ballantine is a theatrical critic, busily praising or disparaging the shows of Broadway.
 His wife Angela is feeling useless and restless, so she writes a play about her mother and sisters.

-Angela doesn't believe Parker should review her work, since he will look prejudiced if he does so favorably and it will hurt her feelings if he knocks it.
-Parker has read it and isn't impressed.
+Angela does not believe Parker should review her work, since he will look prejudiced if he does so favorably and it will hurt her feelings if he knocks it.
+Parker has read it and is not impressed.
 A major producer, however, decides to back it.

 Handsome Dion Kapakos directs the play and tries to strike up a romantic interest in the playwright.
 Angela continues to resist, but she's getting more fed up with Parker's negativity by the hour.

 Before the play's first out-of-town tryout in Boston, the conflicted Parker goes to see his ex-wife, Ivy, and gets a little tipsy.
 He decides to go to the opening, then writes a negative review.
 The trouble gets worse when he gets home.